inducer/grudge/doc/misc.rst

 .. note::

-    In each case, you may leave out the ``--editable`` flag if you would not like a checkout of the source code.
+    In each case, you may leave out the ``--editable`` flag if you would not like an editable copy of the source code checked out in a subfolder.

 Next time you want to use `grudge`, just run the following command::